Misredes77/Lalegumbreria/README.md

 - git info in footer (opt-in)

 ## 🔑 Installation
-If you already have a Lalegumbreria site on your machine, you can simply add this theme via
+If you already have a Hugo site on your machine, you can simply add this theme via
 ```
-git submodule add https://github.com/Misredes77/Lalegumbreria-scroll.git themes/Lalegumbreria-scroll
+git submodule add https://github.com/zjedi/hugo-scroll.git themes/hugo-scroll
 ```
 Then, adjust the `config.toml` as detailed below & in the file comments.